Album cover, Harmonia Mundi, 2019

 $35 general admission · $10 students and children

-Ticketing hosted by the Boston Camerata.
+Ticketing hosted by The Boston Camerata.

-The Boston Camerata, under the direction of Artistic Director Anne Azéma, comes to Alna's historic 1789 Meetinghouse with a program exploring the vital and life-affirming sounds of the young Republic.
+The Boston Camerata, under the direction of Artistic Director Anne Azéma, comes to Alna's historic 1789 Meetinghouse with a program exploring the vital and life-affirming sounds of the young American Republic.
 As its citizens sang and played forth their love of freedom and their rejection of tyranny, the rough-hewn sounds of New England citizen-composers rang true and strong.
 Liberty's attendants — feminists, abolitionists, freed slaves, religious minorities, and the insolent scallywags of "Yankee Doodle" — remind us that in our musical roots lies our true strength.

 This timely and stirring program for the 250th anniversary of America's Declaration of Independence includes marches, anthems, spirituals, and ballads, offering an intercultural perspective on music played and sung in the early Republic's first century.